ekstroem/WebAssotest/README.md

 - Interactive 3×2 genotype count table (WT / Het / Hom × Cases / Controls)
 - Simultaneous fitting of four genetic models: **dominant**, **recessive**, **co-dominant**, and **genotype**
+- Optional **Firth's penalized logistic regression** (via `logistf`) for robust handling of complete separation
 - Visual model comparison diagram with likelihood-ratio test statistics on each path; line width indicates which model transitions are statistically compatible with the data (p ≥ 0.05)
-- Hardy-Weinberg equilibrium test for cases, controls, and both combined — choice of **chi-square** or **exact test** (Wigginton et al., 2005)
+- Hardy-Weinberg equilibrium test for cases, controls, and both combined — reports minor allele frequency (MAF) and choice of **chi-square** or **exact test** (Wigginton et al., 2005)
-- Automatic fallback to Fisher's exact test for odds ratios when cells contain zeros
+- Automatic fallback to Fisher's exact test for odds ratios when cells contain zeros (standard mode only)
 - Screenshot export and CSV download of results
 - Fully browser-based; no software installation required for end users